jacobtomlinson/carte-noire/_posts/2020-11-02-bluegreen.md

 descending,

-like moon
+moonlike,

 into black

 <br>
-as fall is an evening
+as fall is evening

 and spring is dawn